Whisper of the Heart: Plot

 Shizuku Tsukishima is a 14-year-old student at Mukaihara Junior High School, where she is best friends with Yūko Harada.
 She lives in Tokyo with her parents Asako and Seiya and older sister Shiho, and is keen on creative writing.
 One evening, she looks through the checkout cards in her library books and discovers they were all checked out previously by someone named Seiji Amasawa.

 Over the next few days, she encounters a boy who annoys her by teasing her about "Concrete Roads", a set of original lyrics describing Tama New Town that Shizuku based on the song "Take Me Home, Country Roads".
 Finding a cat riding a train, Shizuku follows it to discover an antique shop run by Shirō Nishi.
 In the shop is a cat statuette nicknamed The Baron.
 Shizuku is ecstatic about finding "a place where stories begin".

 Shizuku later encounters the boy again at the antique shop.
 He shows her the workshop, where she discovers that he is learning to make violins to pursue his dream of becoming a master luthier.
-She begs him to play the violin for her, but he agrees on the condition that she sings along.
+She begs him to play the violin for her, and he agrees, but on the condition that she sings along.
 The pair perform "Take Me Home, Country Roads".
 The boy is revealed to be Seiji, Nishi's grandson, and Shizuku and Seiji finally befriend each other.

-Seiji admits that he admires Shizuku’s talents and that he had been checking out a large number of books in the hopes that she would eventually notice him.
+Seiji admits that he admires Shizuku's talents and that he had been checking out a large number of books in the hopes that she would eventually notice him.
 Days after, Seiji leaves for Cremona, Italy for a two-month study with a master violin-maker.
 Inspired by him pursuing his dream, Shizuku decides to pursue her writing seriously during the two months.
 She asks Nishi if she can write a story featuring the Baron, to which Nishi grants his consent in exchange for being the first to read her story.